She’s speaking out to help other sick co-workers.

 At issue: Lands’ End manufactured the uniforms with chemical additives and finishes to make them high-stretch, wrinkle and stain-resistant, waterproof, anti-static and deodorizing.
 Our lab testing found heavy metals and chemicals in the uniforms that were in far excess of industry-accepted safe levels for clothing.
 Chromium, antimony, mercury, formaldehyde, fluorine and bromine were found.
 All are known to cause signification reactions and personal harm.

-The class action lawsuit against Lands’ End contends that since the new uniforms debuted in May 2018, employees have experienced a wide range of health problems.
+The proposed class action lawsuit against Lands’ End contends that since the new uniforms debuted in May 2018, employees have experienced a wide range of health problems.
 In addition to rashes and hair loss, they’ve had boils, skin blisters, eczema, respiratory distress, breathing difficulties, vocal cord dysfunction, blurred vision, nosebleeds, migraines and fatigue among others.
 Some flight attendants’ symptoms were so bad, they were forced to leave their flights mid-trip in order to seek emergency medical care.
 Our investigation found that adverse reactions to the uniforms resulted in a substantial increase in absences and grounding of Delta employees.

 Employees experiencing reactions to the uniforms, such as Dana, did not have these symptoms prior to wearing the new uniforms.
 It was only after wearing the Passport Plum Lands’ End uniforms that their symptoms appeared and for many, still persist today.